zio/zio/docs/datatypes/contextual/index.md

   private val app: RIO[Logging, Unit] = log("Hello, World!")

   override def run(args: List[String]) =
-    app.provideLayer(Logging.live).exitCode
+    app.provideLayerManual(Logging.live).exitCode
 }
 ```

-During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideLayer`.
+During writing an application we don't care which implementation version of the `Logging` service will be injected into our `app`, later at the end of the day, it will be provided by methods like `provideLayerManual`.

 ### Module Pattern 2.0